List of NYC Ferry stops: Corlears Hook

+East 34th Street

+East 34th Street Ferry Landing is served by the Astoria, East River, South Brooklyn, and Soundview lines.
+The landing is also used by New York Water Taxi and Seastreak as well as event ferries to Yankee Stadium, Randall's Island, and Citi Field.

 East 90th Street

 This stop was opened along with the Soundview line in August 2018.
 The Astoria route was extended to end at East 90th St on August 22, 2020.